electron/osx-sign/README.md

 `pkg` - *String*

-Path to the output flattened package.
+Path to the output the flattened package.
 Needs file extension `.pkg`.

+`scripts` - *String*
+Path to a directory containing pre and/or post install scripts.

 ###### cb - Callback